 So what to do during emergency announcements to make the majority of non signing deaf and hard of hearing folks included?
 I suggest that a LED display is set up INSIDE every briefing room in FRONT of camera.
 It’s not a perfect solution but it would TEMPORARILY solve the issues of streaming live captions online or dealing with certain players that don’t have closed captioning features.
 If a sign language interpeter is signing inside a briefing room, a LED display with live captioned is also needed to be in that same room.
 This is how it could look like.

 Deafness does not equal to sign language – there’s a great variety of communication abilities and preferences of deaf and hard of hearing people.
-So let’s not forget that SIGNIFICANT population size of NON-signing folks who need captions during emergencies.
+So let’s not forget that a significant population size of non-signing folks needs captions during emergencies.